edwardgerhold/syntaxjs/README.md

 - Syntax Highlighter

-Is the OLDEST part in the System and keeping me away from letting the tokenizers stand alone mode die in favor for real input element goals on next calls everywhere the grammar says.
+Is the OLDEST part in the System which kept me away from letting the tokenizers stand alone mode die in favor for real input element goals on next() calls everywhere the grammar says.

 Bases on the tokenizer and blocked my development for a while or a few times, because i won´t take my time to change break the program (last year it served my homepage with the tests and i had no